svenfuchs/stubby/README.markdown

     stub_sites            # returns an array with all defined stub instances stub_sites(:homepage) # returns an array containing the :homepage stub instance

 You can also use the `lookup(:site, :homepage)` method in the same way in case you need it.

-These accessors can be used from within the stub base class definition like
+Also, note that you can use these accessors from within the stub base class definition, too:
-this:

     define Site do
       instance :homepage, :next => stub_site(:customer)